InnerSourceCommons/InnerSourcePatterns/README.md

 We want to publish an ebook with InnerSource Patterns - a set of proven and reviewed solutions to InnerSource problems.

-The ebook will be published on [innersourcecommons.org][isc-website].
-(Disclaimer: We have not published one yet, but we will soon!)

 # List of Patterns